AaronEC/CBR-House-Price-Recommender/README.md

 similarity to the customers’ house.

 # Sample databases included:
-Database – contains previously sold houses.
+'Database.csv' – contains previously sold houses.
-House – contains the clients house ready for valuation The values in these databases can be edited to affect the outcome of the recommender and are included for test purposes only.
+'House.csv' – contains the clients house ready for valuation

 # How to use:
 Open the 'Recommender.py' file in an appropriate IDE (it was created in vscode)